Cite This Page

-Pip is pretty sure that he is either going to be thrown in prison for life or be pummeled to a pulp by a gang of rich kids for having hit (twice) the random, pale little boy in Miss Havisham's garden.
-For a while, he lives in huge fear, half expecting to be hauled away to Sing Sing at any minute.
+- Pip is pretty sure that he's either going to be thrown in prison for life or be pummeled to a pulp by a gang of rich kids for having hit (twice) the random, pale little boy in Miss Havisham's garden.

-Pip starts a new ritual at Satis House—he pushes Miss Havisham in a garden-chair-on-wheels around and around her dressing room and wedding feast room.
-This ritual lasts almost three hours each day.
-Thanks to Pip, garden-chair-on-wheels racing is now an Olympic sport.
+- Pip starts a new ritual at Satis House—he pushes Miss Havisham in a garden-chair-on-wheels (you know, a wheelchair) around and around her dressing room and wedding feast room.
+For almost three hours.

-During one of these indoor adventures, Miss Havisham notices that Pip is tall, and she asks him what he is going to do with his life.
+- During one of these indoor adventures, Miss Havisham notices that Pip is tall, and she asks him what he's going to do with his life.
 He tells her he intends to apprentice with Joe.

-When Pip relays the message at home, it doesn’t go over too smoothly.
-Mrs. Joe is furious that she isn't invited and starts tearing up the entire house and subjecting everything to a deep cleaning.
-Joe and Pip stand outside in the cold until she is finished.
+- When Pip relays the message at home, Mrs. Joe is furious that she isn't invited.
+Her method of coping is to tear up the entire house and subject everything to a deep cleaning, which is at least better than some we can think of.